Thinking about buying a second-hand car privately?

-Before purchasing a vehicle, we recommend that you check the Personal Property Security Register (“PPSR”).
-The PPSR is an online database that records if your potential vehicle has been used as security for a loan, written off in an insurance claim, or reported as stolen.
+Before purchasing a car through a private sale, we recommend that you check the Personal Property Security Register (“PPSR”).
+The PPSR is an online database that records whether the car you want to buy has been used as collateral for a loan, written off in an insurance claim, or reported as stolen.

-For more information on the PPSR, and how to use the PPSR, visit the PPSR website and search for “buying a car” using the search function in the top right corner; or call our advice line on (08) 9221 7066.
+For more information on the PPSR, and how to use it, visit the PPSR website or call our advice line on (08) 9221 7066.

 Contract to buy a car